stickies/stickies.github.com/_posts/2013-1-12-autocompletion-in-vim.markdown

     :help ins-completion

+You can find out all you need to know about the default Vim autocomplete functionality.

 Autocompletion can draw it's matches from many different sources.
 Below is a list of sources ( taken from the help file ), which I am going to delve into.

 1. Whole lines						|i_CTRL-X_CTRL-L|